sovereigntech/memorysafetyEU/statement.md

 * The cost of cyber breaches continues to climb, with some incidents costing billions;

-* There is an acute shortage of cybersecurity professionals and qualified software engineers.
-Moreover, universities are largely moving away from memory-unsafe languages like C in their undergraduate courses.
+* While there is an acute shortage of cybersecurity professionals and qualified software engineers, more and more memory safe languages (e.g. Java, Python and Rust) are taught at Universities due to various reasons, like accessibility of programming languages.

 All of this demands a shift in mindset: from reactive patching to proactive prevention.

 Considering security earlier in the development lifecycle is not a new concept, but certainly no longer optional.
 This has been recognized in Europe by the passing of the Cyber Resilience Act (CRA) and its security-by-design requirement.

-As the standards for the CRA are currently being developed, it’s important to consider memory safety early in their design, and include strategies to shift towards memory-safe tech where feasible, and include resources for remediation where not.
+As the standards for the CRA compliance are currently being developed, it’s important to consider memory safety early in their design, and include strategies to shift towards memory safe tech where feasible, and include resources for remediation where not.

 # Europe Has the Groundwork, but needs to act decisively

 For decades, memory unsafe languages like C and C++ were the only viable option for performance-critical systems such as operating systems, browsers, and networking stacks.
 This is no longer the case.

 With the rise of modern, performant memory safe languages—most notably Rust—it is now feasible to build even low-level systems securely.
-Furthermore, we are seeing encouraging advances towards memory-safe C++.
+Furthermore, we are seeing encouraging advances towards memory safe C++.

 That said, we are not advocating a wholesale rewrite of legacy systems.
 That would not be feasible.
 But we can and should: